lexuancuong/dotfiles/README.md

 You can customize your editor style in `./vimrc` file.

+If you have some problem with YCM after run the script, you can restart YCM server by this command:

+    :YCMRestartServer

-Please raise some issues if you have a better plugin for me.
+Please raise some issues if you have a better plugin or approach for me.

+Install and chilllll!!!!

 Credit